-- Developmental Step or Operational Step is a part of a process flow and is used to provide a continuous flow of value through the agile process.
+- Operational Step is a part of an operational process flow and is used to provide a continuous flow of value through the agile process.
 It depends on the program you select.
-You can learn more about process flows in the topic Create Process Flows.
-If the Map Process Steps to States option on a process flow is enabled, then when you set a process step and save the feature, the state will be changed based on its association with the process step.

 - Affected Countries box is used to specify which countries are affected by the release.
 You can release a feature to some particular countries first, and then release it for other countries.

 - Functional Area represents a specific business function of your company.
 You can create it by clicking a green plus sign.

 - Capitalized option determines if the epic will be capitalized for financial reporting.